Program Overview

 Master's Degree + Dietetic Internship

-This program is designed for students who wish to simultaneously complete a Dietetic Internship and a Master of Science degree in Dietetic Systems Leadership.At completion of the program students will obtain a certificate (DI verification statement) that will qualify them to take the Registration Examination for Dietitians.
+Designed for students who wish to simultaneously complete a Dietetic Internship and a Master of Science degree in Dietetic Systems Leadership (MSDI).At completion of the program students will obtain a DI verification statement, masters degree and be eligible to take the Registration Examination for Dietitians.

 Program Benefits